 If you are a home health worker who is not receiving overtime wages for all hours worked over 40 per wee, you should contact our Ohio overtime attorneys immediately.
 Your employer has been on notice of the new law since 2013.
 You should receive the compensation you are legally entitled to from your employer.
 If your employer is not paying you overtime compensation (or 1.5 times your regular hourly rate) for all hours worked over 40 per week, then it is violating federal and state law.

 Contact our office for a FREE consultation if you have questions about the change in the law and how it affects you!

-If you are a home health worker and you have questions about your entitlement to overtime wages, you should contact our office today to speak with an Ohio overtime attorney about your compensation.
+If you are a home health worker and you have questions about your entitlement to overtime wages, you should contact our office today to speak with our Ohio overtime attorneys about your compensation.
 We have represented many other employees like you in their pursuit of unpaid overtime wages since the change in the law became effective.
-For any other questions about your rights to overtime as a home health worker, then you may contact our office for a FREE consultation with an Ohio wage and hour attorney by filling out the information on our contact page or calling 1-614-949-1181.
+For any other questions about your rights to overtime as a home health worker, then you may contact our office for a FREE consultation with Ohio wage and hour attorneys by filling out the information on our contact page or calling 1-614-949-1181.